-Understand the biology of ovarian cancer invasion and metastasis and identify novel targets for treatment
+Understand ovarian cancer biology and identify novel targets for treatment

 Main projects in the laboratory:

-- Investigate new agents to delay or inhibit the development of ovarian cancer
+- Investigate the validity of agents that are effective treatments in other cancers to delay or inhibit the development of ovarian cancer

-In our research we use primary and cultured ovarian cancer cell lines and mouse models of ovarian cancer (xenograft, genetic).
-Interactions between cancer cells and the microenvironment are investigated using confocal microscopy (see our movie of a novel co-invasion assay).
-We have also assembled 10 tissue micro arrays (200 patients) with tissue from primary and metastatic ovarian cancers.
-These tissue samples are linked to an ACCESS database containing clinico-pathologic information on all ovarian cancer patients operated on at the University of Chicago since 1992.
-Data are collected prospectively.
+In our research, we use primary and cultured ovarian cancer cell lines and mouse models of ovarian cancer (xenograft and genetic).
+Interactions between cancer cells and the microenvironment are investigated in vitro using confocal microscopy (see our movie of a novel invasion assay) and novel organotypic 3D cultures with primary human omental cells (both normal and cancer-associated).
+We have also assembled several tissue micro arrays with tissue from primary and metastatic ovarian cancers.
+These tissue samples are linked to a database containing clinico-pathologic information on all ovarian cancer patients operated on at the University of Chicago since 1992.
+Clinical data are collected prospectively.